Programs and Services for Victims of Crime

 To find the VCAO service provider closest to you, visit the online Victim Services Directory or call the Victim Support Line toll-free at 1-888-579-2888, or 416-314-2447 in the Greater Toronto Area.

-- Contribution towards funeral expenses to assist families of homicide victims
+- Basic funeral expenses and other financial support for families of homicide victims

 Victim/Witness Assistance Program